 Cold leads are a drag on time and resources.
-You must spend time determining who might be a fit and decide whether to spend resources on a phone call, email to an inbox, or social media post, thinking, “Okay, what now?”
+You must spend time determining who might be a fit and deciding whether to invest resources in a phone call, an email to the inbox, or a social media post, asking, “Okay, what now?”

 So why bother with them?
-They responded to you initially for a reason, so there’s something more there than just a plain cold call of a phone number in a phone book.
+They responded to you initially for a reason, so there’s more to it than a cold call with a phone number in a phone book.

 It’s challenging to turn a cold lead back into a warm prospect.
 It isn’t about slick scripts or spamming inboxes with canned messages.
-It’s about building trust before trying to sell.
+It’s about building trust before selling.

-Let’s discuss how to do that with the most efficient use of your time and resources.
+Let’s discuss how to do that in the most efficient way, using your time and resources.

 Do Your Homework and Sound “Real”

-Agents need a little context about a lead, so looking at their recent social media posts or checking out their neighborhood trends goes a long way to telling the story about the lead’s possible perspective.
+Agents need a little context about a lead, so looking at their recent social media posts or checking out neighborhood trends goes a long way toward telling the lead’s possible perspective.
 Are they a small business owner who might benefit from an ICHRA or a new parent who just bought a house?

 Mentioning something relevant to their current circumstances makes you sound less like a stranger and more like a real person trying to help.
 For example, a good conversation opener can be, “Hey John, I saw your shop just expanded and wanted to congratulate you!
 I work with a few small businesses nearby and thought I could get you some information about different options neighboring small business owners use that don’t crush you financially.”